Alumnae Association

 Tell us your preferred type of gathering

-The latest issue of The Dragon magazine is now out!
+The latest issue of The Dragon magazine available on our news hub for you to download.

 Our fantastic review of the 2024-2025 school year will keep you up to date with the incredible breadth and scope of St George's recent activities, as well as providing news of alumnae and former teachers.